Everything about IPO data rooms - documents, costs, and setup

 How much does a virtual data room cost?

 Pricing ranges widely.
 Free plans cover basic secure sharing and analytics.
-Startup-focused VDR plans with NDA gating and granular permissions typically run $100-$400/month.
+Modern VDR plans with NDA gating and granular permissions typically run $100-$400/month.
 Mid-market tools range from $400-$800/month.
 Enterprise platforms like Intralinks and Datasite don't publish pricing - they quote by deal size and can run $1,000-$5,000/month or more.
 Ellty Data Room plan starts at $149/month with no per-user fees.

 What documents should be in a virtual data room for an IPO?